 In The Guild Bladezz' little sister looks even more like him than you'd expect (the androgynous clothes probably help).
 This isn't to put her down, if anything it makes Bladezz retro-actively prettier.

-As part of Rule36 that says everything is Fetish Fuel to someone, Rule 63 says for every male character, someone has made a female version of that character, and vice versa.
+As a corollary to Rule 34, Rule 63 (it would have been Rule 36, but it's reversed, get it?) says for every male character, someone has made a female version of that character, and vice versa.

 A variant from the Whateley Universe: In "The Second Book of Jobe", kleptomaniac devisor Belphegor ends up downloading a copy of his own personality into a cloned female drow body based on Jobe's "drow formula" and DNA.
 Hilarity quite naturally ensues, though the overall awkwardness of the situation (and not just because campus security shows up right the next moment) isn't neglected — for one, both Belphegor and Jobe find themselves promptly declared "Belphoebe"'s parents of record, and there's every reason to believe that she's here to stay because there's in-universe evidence that she's managed to dodge the Clone Degeneration bullet...